 sudo dnf upgrade --refresh

-Step 2: Import Microsoft Repository
+Import Microsoft RPM Repository

 Before we install Microsoft Edge, we need to add its official repository to our system.
 However, we should import the GPG key for the RPM packages before doing so.
 This key verifies the authenticity and integrity of the packages we’ll install, adding an extra layer of security.
 To import the GPG key, run this command: